FIS Modern Banking Platform

 July 30, 2019

-To address this pain point, EMVCo and the major credit card schemes introduced the next generation of 3-D Secure, 3DS2.
-This enables one frictionless flow and a range of shopper-friendly authentication flows where an authentication challenge is required.
+To address this pain point, EMVCo and the major credit card schemes introduced the next generation of 3D Secure, EMV 3DS, commonly known as 3DS2.
+This enables one frictionless flow through enhanced risk-based authentication and a range of shopper friendly authentication flows where a payment authentication challenge is required.

 1 - More data for better risk assessments

-3DS2 lets the merchant send more data to issuers with each transaction.
+3DS2 lets the merchant send 10 times more data to issuers with each transaction compared to 3DS1.
+Through the device data collection (DDC) process, 3DS2 can capture details related to the device and environment being used by the consumer.
 Issuers can use this data to make more informed assessments of transactions and determine whether the shopper is the legitimate cardholder.

-If an issuer is confident that the transaction presents a low risk, they can authenticate it without any further input from the shopper.
-This is commonly referred to as a frictionless flow, because the shopper journey is seamless.
+If an issuer is confident that the transaction presents a low risk, they can authenticate the payment without any further input from the shopper, known as risk-based authentication.
+This is commonly referred to as a frictionless flow because the shopper journey is seamless.

-The good news is that merchants already submit most of the data required to authenticate cardholders.
+The good news is that merchants already submit most of the data required for payment authentication.
 In the background, Worldpay from FIS and other parties can now supplement this data to include:

 More data and better risk decisions results in less fraud.